openai/openai-cookbook/README.md

 ### 4. Compare text

-The [OpenAI API embeddings endpoint](https://beta.openai.com/docs/guides/embeddings) can be used to measure similarity between pieces of text ([blog post](https://openai.com/blog/introducing-text-and-code-embeddings/)).
+The [OpenAI API embeddings endpoint][Embeddings Docs] can be used to measure similarity between pieces of text ([blog post][Embeddings Blog Post]).
 By leveraging GPT-3's understanding of text, these embeddings [achieved state-of-the-art results](https://arxiv.org/abs/2201.10005) on benchmarks in both unsupervised learning and transfer learning settings.

 Embeddings can be used for semantic search, recommendations, cluster analysis, near-duplicate detection, and more.